Encore96/Navigation-sample/README.md

-# Flangify
+# TestAPP
-A modern-built app fro Flyme OS 6-9 Localization
+A sample to show navigation issues with 2.5.0-alpha03